 Note, this applies to the standard TIGHT FIT model as you see from my pictures.
 There are other designs and shapes you can look at, but I’m reviewing the standard BGV1 here.

 There’s not much to complain about in the looks department.
 My review pair are a nice orange-brown color, a unique color.
 But you can select from the standard blue/yellow/green, etc.

 There are of course a number of different colors to select from.

-Most people at the gym I train at have Twins or Top King gloves; these Fairtex gloves really stood out and I had a number of people ask about the gloves with a couple buying a pair afterwards.
+Most people at the gym I train at have Twins or Top King gloves; these Fairtex gloves really stood out, and I had a number of people ask about the gloves with a couple buying a pair afterward.
 So take this as a positive.

 The Build and Feel

 The gloves are made from real leather and have a quality feel to them.
 These gloves are a tight fit, meaning there is not a lot of room once you shove your hands in.
 The weight distribution of the gloves is good with more of the padding being in the front of the glove around the knuckle than other parts of the glove.